Blog

 Closed Photobioreactors:

-• Enable precise control over factors like CO2 supply, temperature, light intensity, pH, aeration, and culture density
+• It means that there can be easy control of many factors including CO2 supply, temperature, light intensity, pH, aeration, and culture density.

 Hybrid Systems: